 Tornado Resistant Homes: The Protective Power of Earth Blocks

+When properly designed and reinforced, earth block homes form a resilient barrier against even the harshest weather conditions.
 Tornado resistant homes made from earth blocks have several key qualities that enhance their ability to withstand extreme weather events:

 • Heavy and Durable Structure: The thick, dense walls of a CEB house offer significant resistance to strong winds and flying debris, which can make them more resilient than lighter construction methods.